-Coupled with the fact that the three main dive sites provide totally different physical environments, this means that Tulamben Bay contains a stunningly diverse underwater ecosystem.
+Combined with the fact that the three main dive sites offer completely different physical environments, this means Tulamben Bay contains an amazing variety of underwater ecosystems.

-The beach is fist-sized black volcanic rocks that become sand in the shallows.
-This black sand does not provide the reflective properties of white limestone sand and combined with the amount of plankton in the water accounts for the relatively low visibility (12-25m).
-It does, however, provide a dramatic contrast, which brings out the colours of the corals, gorgonians, fish and other marine life.
-The hundreds of macro-species that live here both blend and contrast beautifully with the sand.
+The beach is fist-sized black volcanic rock that turns to sand in shallow water.
+This black sand does not offer the reflective properties of white limestone sand and, combined with the amount of plankton in the water, occupies relatively low visibility (12-25m).
+But it provides dramatic contrast and brings out the colors of corals, gorgonians, fish and other marine life.
+The hundreds of macro species that live here blend and contrast beautifully with the sand.

-Tulamben Bay is a wonderful place to learn to dive and to learn about underwater life
+Tulamben Bay is a great place to dive and learn about underwater life.

-Tulamben Bay, like the rest of Bali, is situated in the richest marine biogeographic zone in the world.
-Being on the north-east coast, the bay receives very plankton-rich waters from the major ocean current that moves from the Pacific to the Indian Ocean.
+Tulamben Bay, like the rest of Bali, is located in one of the richest marine biogeographic zones in the world.
+Located on the northeast coast, the bay receives plankton-rich water from the main currents that move from the Pacific to the Indian Ocean.

-A small village on the north-east coast of Bali, it is a 2hr 30 min drive from South Bali.
+A small village on the northeast coast of Bali, a 2.5 hour drive from southern Bali.